Tim Wood (baseball)

 Timothy Dayle Wood (born November 16, 1982) is an American former professional baseball pitcher.
-He pitched for the Pittsburgh Pirates and Florida Marlins of Major League Baseball.
+He pitched in Major League Baseball (MLB) for the Florida Marlins and Pittsburgh Pirates.

 Baseball career

-Wood was drafted by the Montreal Expos in the 21st round of the 2001 Major League Baseball Draft out of Sabino High School, but did not sign.
-He was drafted by the Florida Marlins in the 44th round of the 2002 Major League Baseball Draft out of Pima Community College.
+Wood was drafted by the Montreal Expos in the 21st round of the 2001 Major League Baseball draft out of Sabino High School, but did not sign.
+He was drafted by the Florida Marlins in the 44th round of the 2002 Major League Baseball draft out of Pima Community College.

 Florida Marlins

-Wood was drafted by the Florida Marlins in the 44th round of the 2002 Major League Baseball Draft out of Pima Community College.
-He was brought up to the majors on June 4, 2009, but was optioned back to the minors on June 7 without appearing in a game.
+Wood signed with the Florida Marlins organization after being drafted in 2002.
+He was brought up to the major leagues on June 4, 2009, but was optioned back to the minors on June 7 without appearing in a game.
 The Marlins called him up once again on June 21.
 Wood made his major league debut June 25, 2009, pitching 2 scoreless innings against the Baltimore Orioles.
 The first batter he faced, Robert Andino, lined out to second base.
+On September 12, he recorded the only win of his career, pitching 1 1/3 scoreless innings in an 11-3 win over the Washington Nationals.

 On April 7, 2010, Wood recorded the only save of his MLB career.
-He pitched the 10th inning to close out a 7-6 victory over the Mets.
+He pitched the 10th inning to close out a 7-6 victory over the New York Mets.